PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:44:01
+Last updated: 2024-04-02 18:45:09
-Random Quote: The bird of paradise alights only upon the hand that does not grasp. - John Berry
+Random Quote: And the attitude of faith is the very opposite of clinging to belief, of holding on. - Alan Watts